Skip advert

 Advertisement - Article continues below

 Potential causes of a brake system warning light include low level of brake fluid or a faulty pad wear sensor.
-However, it could also be a more serious issue with the braking system and you shouldn’t risk driving any further.
-It goes without saying that if the pedal feels spongy when you press it, or sinks all the way to the floor, then it’s easy to tell that a significant issue has occurred and the car should definitely not be driven.
+However, it could also be a more serious issue with the braking system, and you shouldn’t risk driving any further.
+If the pedal feels spongy when you press it, or sinks all the way to the floor, then it’s easy to tell that a significant issue has occurred and the car should definitely not be driven.

 Battery charge warning light